dips-21/my_practice/README.md

 USE:- validation and controlled,or immutable object.
       less complexity

-public -   throughout  the class.thorughout the all package.
+public -   throughout  the class.throughout the all package.
 =======================
 The members, methods and classes that are declared public can be accessed from anywhere.
 This modifier doesn’t put any restriction on the access